katyo/publish-crates/README.md

 - Skips publishing of internal dependencies which does not updated
 - Publishes updated crates in right order according to dependencies
 - Awaits when published crate will be available in registry before publishing crates which depends from it
-- Works fine with workspaces without cyclic dependencies
+- Works fine in workspaces without cyclic dependencies

 ## Unimplemented features